somdattagoswami/somdattagoswami.github.io/_pages/codes.md

 - Framework for transfer learning problems under conditional shift with deep neural operators.
 - The proposed framework can be employed for fast and efficient task-specific PDE learning and uncertainty quantification.
-- Leverage principles of the RKHS and the conditional embedding operator theory to construct a new hybrid loss function and fine-tune the target model.
+- Leveraging principles of the RKHS and the conditional embedding operator theory to construct a new hybrid loss function and fine-tune the target model.

 Companion paper: [Deep transfer operator learning for partial differential equations under conditional shift](https://www.nature.com/articles/s42256-022-00569-2)